SandhyaR1007/Sandhya-banana-speak/README.md

 # Sandhya-banana-speak

-A banan speaking app that converts your text into banana.
+A language coverter app that converts your text into banana language.